 File Description /etc/default/llt This file stores the start and stop environment variables for LLT: LLT_START-Defines the startup behavior for the LLT module after a system reboot.
 Valid values include: I-Indicates that LLT is enabled to start up.
-ILT_STOP-Defines the shutdown behavior for the LLT module during a system shutdown.
-Valid values include: I-Indicates that LLT is enabled to shut down.
-II-Indicates that LLT is enabled to shut down.
-II-Indicates that LLT is enabled to shut down.
-II-Indicates that LLT is disabled to shut down.
-II-Indicates that LLT is disabled to shut down.
-II-Indicates the value of these variables to 1 at the end of VCS configuration.
-If you manually configured VCS, make sure you set the values of these environment variables to 1. /etc/lithosts The file llthosts is a database that contains one entry per system.
+ULT_STOP-Defines the shutdown behavior for the LLT module during a system shutdown.
+Valid values include: /etc/llthosts The file llthosts is a database that contains one entry per system.
 This file links the LLT system ID (in the first column) with the LLT host name.
 This file must be identical on each node in the cluster.
 A mismatch of the contents of the file can cause indeterminate behavior in the cluster.
 For example, the file /etc/llthosts contains the entries that resemble: 0 sys1 1 sys2